 Federal Legislative History

-Documents produced during the creation of legislation constitute "legislative history."
-Disputes over the meaning or application of a statute can lead to a search through legislative history for evidence of legislative intent.
-The Law Library has an extensive collection of documents required to compile a legislative history, including access to an increasing number of electronic sources, both subscription based and free.
+The Law Library has an extensive collection of documents to help compile a legislative history, including subscription based and free electronic resources.
 The following pages provide information on how to find these resources:

 Credit to Georgetown Law Library's Legislative History Research Guide for some of the above information.